melt-umn/Oberon0/README.md

 - Release 0.1.0: made in April, 2020
 - Release 0.1.1: made in April, 2020

+## License
+This software is distributed under the GNU Lesser General Public License.
+See the file LICENSE for details.
+More information can be found at http://www.gnu.org/licenses/.

 ## Related publications

 Release 0.1.0 is the version discussed in the paper